 Student Use: Students can gather materials for research, create bibliographies, create collections of news articles around a topic, collect graphics for art projects, and so much more.

-Essential Skills: Students learn essential literacy skills when curating content: how to search for and evaluate resources, how to organize and create a balanced collection.
+Essential Skills: Students learn essential literacy skills when curating content: how to search for and evaluate resources, how to organize and create a balanced collection, reflecting multiple points of view.
 Check out this excellent handout on Building Link Collections to help students learn these skills.
 From the article Teaching Kids to Curate Content Collections.

 TYPES OF TOOLS

 Is this Collecting or Curating?
 Some would argue that this is simply “collecting” and that may be true.
 It depends on how much thought you put into your selections and how effectively you organize them.
-As an example, I collect lots of links to articles and resources that look like they might be useful for future updates to the Cool Tools workshop, my raw collections are disorganized and may not be of much use to anyone but me.
+As an example, I collect lots of links to articles and resources that look like they might be useful for future updates to this Cool Tools workshop, my raw collections are disorganized and may not be of much use to anyone but me.
 But when it comes to updating these Cool Tools lessons, I use those lists to curate the resources that are most relevant and helpful.
+These lessons become the curated result of my Diigo collecting.

 Digital Curation tools take these ideas further.
 Digital curation tools encourage you to select articles, photos, videos, tweets, web sites and other online content about a topic or idea and organize them into a coherent collection that you can share with others.
 Some digital curation tools let the curator add notes to explain context, offer opinions and ask questions.
 These collections can be great resources for discovering and keeping up with information.
 And these tools can be very helpful for students gathering resources for research projects and even for presenting a research project.
 They can gather information, write notes and reflections on the material, share information in groups and all the while, teachers can be following along and participating as needed.
 Presentation of the collections is a bit “prettier” than traditional social bookmarking tools.
 Some tools in this category include: Scoop.it, Symbaloo, Storify, EduClipper, EdShelf and Pinterest.
 (Some tips on How to Curate Like a Rockstar)

-Content Aggregators: This group of tools takes a different twist on curation.
+Content Aggregators: This group of tools present quite a different spin on curation.
 They take the sources you specify and provide you with a selection of materials from those sources.
 Tools like paper.li scan your Twitter and other social media streams and produce a selection of the most popular articles mentioned by the people you follow.
 Another similar tool is Flipboard.

 - Read an article or two about curation – either from the sources here or find something new and share it with us.